futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT10.md

   - achievable_goal: A realistic goal achievable in 3-12 months
   - timeframe: "3-12 months"
   - success_metrics: 3-4 measurable outcomes that define success
 • Then create 10 progressive subgoals that build toward this northstar, with each subgoal aligned to a course milestone.
 The 10th subgoal should essentially achieve the northstar goal.
+  - PROGRESSIVE BUILDING: Each subgoal should build upon previous ones, creating a coherent journey where skills compound toward the ultimate goal
+  - COURSE APPLICATION: Each subgoal takes the course's core concepts and applies them specifically to the student's genre/style/goal
+  - UNIQUE DELIVERABLES: Never copy course projects directly; instead create new applications that use the same skills for the student's specific needs
 • Your primary goal is to build a coherent curriculum structure in this way that builds up to the student's final goal.
 • Always make sure that your formulation of the North Star Goal aligns with the student's genre preferences.
 • Never use any numbering in the 'focus' field, only words.